TibiNonEst/Server-Status/README.md

 The frontend of this site dynamically displays the information it recives from the webserver.
 It has a small indicator, either red or green, to display the current status of the minecraft server.
 Additionally it showes the player count of people online and lists their avatars *(you can view their names on hover)*.
 There is also a simple text-only version of the site that dynamically updates at `/simple` and an api which returns the current status statically at `/api`.

 ### Installation
 To install this webserver it's required that you have node.js and npm installed on your system.
-Unzip the `node.zip` file in the most recent release and add it to the directory you want to run the webserver in.
+Unzip the `ServerStatus-Node-version.zip` file in the most recent release and add it to the directory you want to run the webserver in.
 To install all required dependencies run `npm install` in the node folder, and to start it run `npm start`!

 ### Configuration
 Don't want your web server running on the default port?
 No problem!
 The configuration file located at `config.yml` lets you customize which port your server runs at in the `port` field.
 It also allows you to add a custom name for your site visible in the title of the webpage as well as in the header in the middle with the `name` field.
 As this plugin doesn't currenrly query your server for its max player count, set the visible max players of your server in `max_players`.
 Finally, if you don't want the background of your site to be play, set a background image in the `background_img` field!
 To get your changes to take effect, restart the webserver with `npm start`.